 “Very good point.
 How long have you and Janice been together?”

 “I’ve been working for her since about a month after she left school here.”
 (I have been asked that question many times, and I have learned to emphasize, without being explicit, that the relationship is professional.
-If I try to make that assertion too forcefully, people tend to assume I’m being defensive.)
+If I try to make that assertion too forcefully, people tend to assume I’m being evasive.)

 He nodded.
 “Do you protect her?”
 This was not a common question.